 The specific context of China's policy experimentation poses two important complications in conducting the representativeness tests.
 First, policy experiments can be implemented at the provincial level, prefectural level, or county level.
-The county and prefectural level experimentations often represent cases where experimentation provinces are selected by the central government, and the corresponding provincial governments then choose the counties or prefectures within their jurisdiction to implement the experiment.
+The county and prefectural level experimentations often represent cases where experimentation provinces are selected by the central government, and the corresponding provincial governments then choose the counties or prefectures within their jurisdictions to implement the experiment.
 Thus, the experimentation sites selection has distinct administrative samples.
 We conduct the representativeness tests at the appropriate level for each policy experiment.
-For provincial level experiment, the representativeness tests are conducted at the provincial level.
-For county and prefectural level experimentation, the tests are conducted at the corresponding county or prefectural level, stratified based on the experimentationparticipating provinces - in other words, counties or prefectures participating in the experiment are compared only with other non-experimenting counties or prefectures within the same province.
+For county and prefectural level experiments, the tests are conducted at the corresponding county or prefectural level, stratified based on the experiment-participating provinces - in other words, counties or prefectures participating in the experiment are compared only with other non-experimenting counties or prefectures within the same province.